Makes No Sense at All

 "Makes No Sense at All" is a song by Hüsker Dü from the album Flip Your Wig.
-Written by Bob Mould, the song was one that Mould felt aged well.
-The song was released as the debut single from the album, reaching number 2 on the UK indie charts.
+Written by Bob Mould, the song was released as a single from the album reaching number 2 on the UK indie charts.

 The song has since seen positive critical reception and has been performed live by both Hüsker Dü and Mould at his solo shows.